zhouyl/flowblade/docs/components/forms/native-select.md

 # NativeSelect

 NativeSelect component for creating a native HTML select dropdown.
 Uses the browser's native select element for better accessibility and performance.
+Perfect for simple dropdowns and mobile-friendly forms.

 ## Basic Usage